-Part V-Description of Property Financed by Nonrefunding Proceeds
+Part V-Description of Property Financed

 Line 31.
-Enter the amount of the nonrefunding bond proceeds received by the issuer and used to finance real or depreciable personal property.
+Enter the amount of nonrefunding proceeds used to finance real and depreciable personal property and if the bonds are qualified 501(c)(3) bonds, the proceeds used to refund taxable bonds used to finance real and depreciable property.
 If the amounts are not available at the time of issuance, make a reasonable proration between the land, buildings, and equipment.

 Note.
-Under section 147(c), a private activity bond is not a gualified bond if 25% or more of the proceeds are used for the acquisition of land or if any of the proceeds are used to acquire farm land (other than an amount of proceeds not in excess of \$450,000 to be used by a first-time farmer).
+Under section 147(c), a private activity bond is not a qualified bond if 25% or more of the proceeds are used for the acquisition of land or if any of the proceeds are used to acquire farm land (other than an amount of proceeds not in excess of \$450,000 to be used by a first-time farmer).
 An exception to this general rule is for land acquired for certain environmental purposes.
 See section 147(c)(3).
-Also, a bond is not a qualified bond if the proceeds are used for the acquisition of used property (other than land), except in the case of certain rehabilitations.
+Also, a bond is not a gualified bond if the proceeds are used for the acquisition of used property (other than land), except in the case of certain rehabilitations.
 See section 147(d).

 For items that do not readily fit within categories 31a, b, c, or d, enter the amount of those proceeds in category 31e, Other, and briefly describe them on the line.
 Line 32.
-For each project to be financed by the issue, enter the corresponding:
+For each project to be financed with proceeds entered on line 31a, b, c, d, or e, enter the corresponding:

-• Six-digit North American Industry Classification System (NAICS) code that best describes the project, and

-• Face amount of the project.
+- Six-digit North American Industry Classification System (NAICS) code that best describes the project, and - Face amount of the project.